spritlesoftware/our-website/content/english/services/testing-services.md

       icon: "images/testing-services/automation_testing.png"

 section6:
-  text1: 'Talk to the Experts!'
+  text1: 'Talk to our Experts!'
   text2: 'To assure quality, a growing product requires a passionate, dedicated QA crew.'
   heading: 'Our Blogs Speaks for Us too!'
   blogs: